department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-15_IET_002_TraefikEE-Keycloak-SSO-on-Kubernetes-Ingress.md

   RS3[ ReplicaSet-RS3 ] --- P5[ Pod-P5 ];
 ```

-Being in different namespaces, pods of different applications don't talk to each other directly, their communication is routed via DNS first and then via Traefik, the ingress controller.
+Being in different namespaces, pods of different applications don't talk to each other directly - their communication is routed via DNS first and then via Traefik, the ingress controller.

 ### Keycloak 1.0.1 - OIDC Identity Broker (IdB) and Identity Provider (IdP)